truenas/documentation/content/SCALE/Shares/_index.md

 The *Share Name* is shown, but cannot be changed.
 *ACL Entries* are listed as a block of settings.
-Click *ADD* to register a new entry.
+Click *Add* to register a new entry.

 | Setting    | Description  |
 |------------|--------------|